Here’s how to make a New England clambake in the comfort of your own kitchen. No sand or surf required.

 - 4 ears fresh corn, cut into quarters

-- Small bunch fresh tarragon or flat-leaf parsley, roughly chopped
+- Small bunch tarragon or flat-leaf parsley, roughly chopped

 - 2 sticks (8 ounces) unsalted butter, melted